Page 7: Historical Events In October - 17

 1987 First World Series game in a covered stadium in Minnesota Metrodome on October - 17.

-1988 31 reported dead as Ugandan jetliner crashes in fog near Rome on this day in history.
+1988 31 reported dead as Ugandan jetliner crashes in fog near Rome on October - 17.

-1988 Phillip Morris announces $11 Billion tender offer for Kraft on this day in history.
+1988 On this day in history phillip Morris announces $11 Billion tender offer for Kraft

 1988 On this day in history scottish scientist James Black awarded the Nobel prize for his work on treating angina and blood pressure